chryz-hub/opensource-4-everyone/README.md

        <li> <a href ="https://danielbachhuber.com/2016/06/26/my-condolences-youre-now-the-maintainer-of-a-popular-open-source-project/"> My condolences, you’re now the maintainer of a popular open source project</a></li>
        <li> <a href ="https://medium.com/@nayafia/what-success-really-looks-like-in-open-source-2dd1facaf91c#.pbieg7stv"> What success really looks like in open source</a></li>
        <li> <a href ="https://taskwarrior.org/docs/advice.html"> Advice To Open Source Project Contributors</a></li>
+       <li> <a href ="https://meghapathak.com/5-steps-for-making-your-first-open-source-contribution">Making Your First Open Source Contribution</a></li>
+       <li> <a href ="https://ayush-raj-blogs.hashnode.dev/making-clean-pr-for-open-source-contributors-pep-8-style">Making clean PR for Open Source Contributors ( PEP 8 Style )</a></li>
+       <li> <a href ="https://catalins.tech/getting-started-with-open-source-how-to-contribute">Getting Started With Open-Source: How To Contribute</a></li>
+       <li> <a href ="https://movi.hashnode.dev/10-ways-you-can-contribute-to-open-source-ckfljitve00cspds1d0cmbzv2">Ways you can contribute to Open-source</a></li>
+       <li> <a href ="https://movi.hashnode.dev/10-ways-you-can-contribute-to-open-source-ckfljitve00cspds1d0cmbzv2">Ways you can contribute to Open-source</a></li>
        <li> <a href ="https://taskwarrior.org/docs/first_time.html"> How to become an Open Source Contributor</a></li>
        <li> <a href ="https://opensource.guide/getting-paid/"> Getting Paid for Open Source Work</a></li>
        <li> <a href ="https://rubygarage.org/blog/how-contribute-to-open-source-projects"> How to Contribute to Open Source Project</a></li>